-I wrote up all of these tips for you guys because I take a lot of pride in giving the followers of my blog and programs the best possible advice on the market today and the best advice should only come in the form of true factual information.
+I wrote up all of these tips for you because I take a lot of pride in giving the followers of HockeyTraining.com the best possible advice on the market today, and the best advice should only come in the form of true factual information.

 Best Hockey Supplements

-Now for those of you who have stuck with me thus far and have got through all my research jargon, let’s move on to my top 3 performance enhancing supplements for the game of hockey.
+Now for those of you who have stuck with me thus far and have got through all my research jargon, let’s move on to my top 4 performance enhancing supplements for the game of hockey.

-For example, if a supplement came along and improved only the anaerobic pathways to energy metabolism; that supplement would not be very beneficial to the marathon runner who uses primarily his aerobic energy system throughout the duration of competition.
+For example, if a supplement came along and improved only the anaerobic pathways to energy metabolism; that supplement would not be very beneficial to the marathon runner who uses primarily his/her aerobic energy system throughout the duration of competition.

 The physiology of what is happening on the ice changes how you train, how you eat and how you supplement.
 This is true for all sports, which is why athletes at the top level train completely different from one another, you have to support the needs of your sport.

-1. Have well documented research of positive performance enhancing ability.
+1. Have well-documented research of positive performance enhancing ability.

-2. Be safe for use.
+2. Be safe for long-term use.

 3. Effect performance not just in the gym, but on the ice as well.
-This means choosing products that are energy system demand specific for hockey athletes.
+This means choosing products that are energy system specific for hockey athletes.